Why do we yell and scream like maniacs, just to celebrate the new year?

 Sounds a little like today?
 Well, sort of.
 Instead of sacrificing a goat to Janus, we destroy a few brain cells.

-That said, I do think we see New Years Eve as a time to look with with two faces, to be relieved we’ve survived the past year and to hope for our futures.
+That said, I do think we see New Years Eve as a time to look with two faces, to be relieved we’ve survived the past year and to hope for our futures.
 When we blow paper horns and scream at the top of our lungs, are we (like our ancestors) issuing a boisterous prayer to our gods for renewal and prosperity?
-Maybe the simple act of railing at what lurks ahead provides an added strength to cope?
+Maybe the simple act of railing at what lurks ahead provides an added strength to cope.

 Celebrating in the street – or the center of an ancient village – must help, right?
 And what better way to rock the ancient Babylonia’s sky god, Maruk, than the dazzling fireworks of today.
-I’ll bet that even Babs would agree.
+I’ll bet even Babs would agree.

 As a footnote, I was inspired to write this post by my friend Pam Binder.
 She posted a wonderful summary of ancient Yule Tide celebrations (“Winter Solstice”), in her blog at pambinder.com.